nekto-kotik/sqlantern/README.md

 ![](https://sqlantern.com/images/sqlantern_screens.jpg)

 ## SQLantern is not...
-SQLantern is not "better" or "worse" than alternatives (phpMyAdmin, adminer, etc), it is very different from them.
+SQLantern is not a replacement of the fully-feature-packed alternatives (like DBeaver, Navicat, pgAdmin, and even phpMyAdmin or adminer).
+SQLantern is designed to complement them, not replace them.

-It doesn't have many of the functions the alternatives have, and the alternatives don't provide what SQLantern offers, which in my mind makes any comparisons unreasonable.
+It doesn't have many of the functions the alternatives have, but the alternatives also don't provide what SQLantern offers, which in my mind makes almost any comparisons unreasonable.

-In my opinion, popular database managers (phpMyAdmin, adminer, pgAdmin, and other) are very good in _database management_ and _database design_, but barely acceptable for viewing the data and working with the data.
+In my opinion, popular database managers (even as basic as phpMyAdmin and adminer) are very good in _database management_ and _database design_, but even the most sophisticated ones are barely acceptable for viewing the data and working with the data.
 So, that's the gap SQLantern is intended to fill: it has no database management and design features, but focuses on _displaying_ the data conveniently and efficiently.\
-(And naturally you can run any SQL request in SQLantern and manage the databases with manual commands.
+(And naturally you can run any SQL request and manage the databases with manual commands.
 There are just no visual features, which would simplify it.)

 ## Logins, Hosts, Ports, Drivers
 Use login `example` to connect as user `example` to the _default host_ using the _default port_.\
-Default host is `localhost`, and default port is `3306` (both are configurable).\
+Default host is `localhost` and default port is `3306` (both are configurable).\
 Login `example` is the same as `example@localhost`, and the same as `example@localhost:3306`.

 To connect to a _non-default host_, add "@" followed by the host name or IP.\
 E.g. `example@example.com`, `example@1.1.1.1`.\
-Multi-host must be enabled to connect to other hosts (see server-side options further below).
+Multi-host must be enabled to connect to other hosts (see server-side options further below).\
+_IPv6 have never been tested and most probably won't work_.

 Default host can be any host or IP, local or remote.\
 If you need to connect to only one host, but it's not `localhost`, don't enable multi-host connections, only change your default host (see server-side options further below).